lambda826/My-Notebook/99 Interview/BQ.md

 # Overall
+- Always remain calm and professional.
+Refrain from being negative and avoid blaming others.
 - Pick a compelling and honest story that can articulate an actual situation.
 - Do not sugarcoat your answer with irrelevant details.
 - Briefly talk about the learnings you took from the situation.